I wanted to take a break from the pop culture reminiscing to share a retro Christmas craft with you all.

 Step 2: Fold a circle in half, then half again, then half one more time.
 Open it up.
 You'll now have 8 creases and you want to cut along these creases, but don't cut all the way to the center.
 Leave some space in the middle because you'll be threading the circles together when they're ready.

 Step 3: Now this is the tricky (and time consuming!) part.
 Using the sharpened pencil point, you're going to roll each section of the cut circle around it as shown.
 I usually put a bit of glue on the left side of each section with a toothpick, place the pencil in the center at a slight angle, and wrap the right side of the cut section around the pencil first, making sure it's tucked underneath, then wrap the left glued side around the pencil the other way.
-It might take some practice to get it rolled tightly and to know where to affix the glue.
+It might take some practice to get it rolled tightly so you have a nice pointy tip and to know where to affix the glue.
 Repeat and each circle will have 8 spikes when done.
 Then repeat with the other cut circles.

 Step 4: When you think you have enough spiked circles, stack them all on top of each other.
 I usually rotate each layer slightly so that the spikes overlap into place.